 This is not the same as a feeling the spiritual essence of Oneness with others.
 The feeling of union with another requires a sense of the Self.

-My teacher used to say: ”When you finally reach a full sense of the Self, you will want to surrender it to God.”
-This does not mean I lose my boundary.
+A great teacher used to say: ”When you finally reach a full sense of the Self, you will want to surrender it to God.”
+This refers to a sense of spiritual Oneness.
+It does not mean I lose my sense of a personal Self.
+It allows the experience of both simultaneously.

 In fact, my boundaries become strengthened by my sense of Self.